cybermajeed/Lost-In-Dunes/README.md

-#  Archaeology Simulator — Unknown Civilizations
+# Lost In Dunes — Unknown Civilizations

 > This project was developed as part of a DBMS (Database Management Systems) application, demonstrating the design and integration of relational databases within an interactive system.